Oracle Java Licensing and Audit FAQ Guide

 Generally, yes – if you’ve properly licensed your usage (now by employees), you can deploy Oracle Java on as many systems as needed within your organization:

 - Under Employee Metric: Once you’ve paid for all your employees, you are allowed unlimited installations enterprise-wide.
-Whether it’s 100 developer PCs, 500 servers, or 1,000 IoT devices, there is technically no numeric limit on installations.
+Whether it’s 100 developer PCs, 500 servers, or 1,000 IoT devices, there’s technically no numerical limit on installations.
 The limit is that it’s for use by your licensed employees.

 - Under Old Metrics: If you still are under an older license model (NUP or processor), you were limited by what you purchased (e.g., X users or Y processors).
-But under the current Universal Subscription, those distinctions are gone.
+However, under the current Universal Subscription, those distinctions are no longer in effect.

 - Geography/Subsidiaries: As long as the entities are covered by the license agreement (usually, the subscribing legal entity and its wholly-owned subsidiaries are allowed), you can use Java globally across those entities.
 If you have separate subsidiaries not in the agreement, they’d need their subscription or to be added.